 The Alpha tab is an advanced tab used mainly for elections.
 Alpha tab parameters are enabled when the Sub Regions parameter is enabled (On).
-The parameters affect the object only when an Alpha plug-in is added to the object and the 3D Region plug-in is in Controlled Mode.
-These parameters define what part of the region data is affected by the alpha plug-in.
+The parameters affect the object only when Alpha is added to the object and 3D Region is in Controlled Mode.
+These parameters define what part of the region data is affected by Alpha.

-- Draw: Defines what part of the object is affected by the alpha settings. - All: Draws both region and sub regions in the object. - Region: Draws only the region. - Sub Region: Draws only the sub regions. - None: Sets region and sub regions to be transparent. - Region Alpha Mode: Defines what part of the data is affected by the alpha plug-in. - Region: Affects only the region areas. - Sub Regions: Affects only sub region areas. - None: Does not affect data when using the alpha plug-in. - Border Alpha Mode: Defines what part of the border data is affected by the alpha plug-in. - Region: Affects only the region borders. - Sub Regions: Affects only sub region borders. - None: Does not affect data when using the alpha plug-in. - Create Alpha Channel: Creates an alpha channel animation automatically. - Length: Determines the length of alpha channel animation - Extrude Length (F): Animates sub regions height (extrude).
+- Draw: Defines what part of the object is affected by the alpha settings. - All: Draws both region and sub regions in the object. - Region: Draws only the region. - Sub Region: Draws only the sub regions. - None: Sets region and sub regions to be transparent. - Region Alpha Mode: Defines what part of the data is affected by Alpha. - Region: Affects only the region areas. - Sub Regions: Affects only sub region areas. - None: Does not affect data when using Alpha. - Border Alpha Mode: Defines what part of the border data is affected by Alpha. - Region: Affects only the region borders. - Sub Regions: Affects only sub region borders. - None: Does not affect data when using Alpha. - Create Alpha Channel: Creates an alpha channel animation automatically. - Length: Determines the length of alpha channel animation - Extrude Length (F): Animates sub regions height (extrude).
 This parameter sets the time for the animation.